Cheap fun with kids

 Kids love all of the beaches on the North Shore.

-Farther up the North Shore, the volcanic outcroppings of Lighthouse Point in Two Harbors are good for clambering around, and so is the rock at Gooseberry Falls State Park (bring old sneakers or water shoes).
+Farther up the North Shore, the volcanic outcroppings of Lighthouse Point in Two Harbors are good for clambering around, and so is the rock at Gooseberry Falls State Park in summer (bring old sneakers or water shoes) or winter.

-The best playground of all is Artists' Point in Grand Marais, a collection of cobblestones Peter once called "my idea of the perfect place to play."
+The best playground of all is Artists' Point in Grand Marais, a pile of fractured rock Peter once called "my idea of the perfect place to play."

 If you have time, keep going into Ontario and around to Michigan and Wisconsin: The Circle Tour of Lake Superior is one of the very best trips to take with kids, even small ones, because there's always a pebble beach to stop at.